xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 In the **Data Binding** section, there are two tables:

-- **Test Data**: Support specifying data files for your test execution.
+- **Test Data**: Specify here data files for your test execution.
-- **Variable Binding**: Display all variables from the  **Variables** section.
+- **Variable Binding**: This displays all variables from the  **Variables** section.
 See also [Test case Variables](https://docs.katalon.com/katalon-studio/docs/test-case-variables.html#view-and-declare-variables-in-script-mode).

   1. In the **Test Data** table: